FMallon/Shortcuttr/README.md

   -  sc proj #User will be sent to the linked directory without having to do the whole "cd /home/name/Documents/MyProjects"

-This was made in Bash/zShell for server/terminal, and works to not rely on other scripting languages that may be unavailable on certain servers due to space etc.
+This was made in Bash/zShell for quick server/terminal navigation, and works to not rely on other scripting languages that may be unavailable on certain servers due to space etc.  I essentially just made it out of necessity in a server that I was messing around in - as going back and forth with 'CD' was annoying me, and adding Aliases to my .bashrc was getting ridiculous.
+It was also a good way to begin learning Bash, then it evolved into zShell.
+It definitely works between the two for me, but I opened a Discussion thread so any User can warn ppl that it isn't working, or isn't good.
+Would also appreciate if anyone can let me know if it works, and in what environment they are using specifically so that I can update this file and let ppl know.

 ###########################################################################################################